-In accordance with Regulation (EC) 748/2012, all Part 21 aircraft types that qualify for an Part 21 Certificate of Airworthiness (C of A) are issued with a non-expiring C of A, validated annually with an Airworthiness Review Certificate (ARC).
-This annual validation will be either the issue of a new ARC or an Extension of the validity of the current
+In accordance with Regulation (EU) No 748/2012, as retained (and amended in UK domestic law) under the European Union (Withdrawal) Act 2018, all UK Part 21 aircraft types that qualify for a Part 21 Certificate of Airworthiness (C of A) are issued with a non-expiring C of A, validated annually with an Airworthiness Review Certificate (ARC).
+This annual validation will be either the issue of a new ARC or an Extension of the validity of the current ARC.

-The CAA has determined that some aircraft types are required to meet Additional Requirements for Importation (ARI) before a Certificate of Airworthiness can be issued.
+The Civil Aviation Authority (CAA) has determined that some aircraft types are required to meet Additional Requirements for Importation (ARI) before a Certificate of Airworthiness can be issued.

 If a concession is required, please advise the Shared Service Centre when you apply.

-There are currently two methods by which an Part 21 Certificate of Airworthiness and ARC can be issued.
+There are currently two methods by which a Part 21 Certificate of Airworthiness and ARC can be issued.

-For used aircraft being imported from a check flight is required to support the airworthiness review.
+For used aircraft being imported into the UK, a check flight is required to support the airworthiness review.

 In order to successfully make an application you must provide: